 Not All Innerspring Mattresses are Great for Motion Transfer

 Pocketed spring mattresses are widely known for their versatile motion isolation, but not all innerspring mattresses work that way.
-If you share your bed with someone and want to experience better motion isolation, we recommend sticking to a pocketed spring mattress than other coil units.
+If you share your bed with someone and want to experience better motion isolation, we recommend sticking to a pocketed spring mattress over other coil units.

 Can Be Too Firm

 Inner-coil mattresses are great for stomach sleepers because of their firmness.
 However, the same cannot be true for side sleepers.
 If you are a mattress sharer, it's good to assess your sleeping position and that of your partner to see if an innerspring mattress is applicable.